Follow TV Tropes

 Yet Here We Are

 With every racket and district in New Bordeaux now in Lincoln's control, the only step left is to finish Sal once and for all.
 Lincoln pays a visit to Donovan's motel room, where he is spreading gasoline to destroy the evidence of his tactical center.
 John plays the last recording of Sal he has, where the Don is lamenting the loss of his final capo to Giorgi.
 He now has no options left for maintaining the casino, and heading out to hunt Lincoln himself is not an option, as every two-bit thug in New Bordeaux can see Sal has no power, leaving them itching for their chance to take him down.
-With little else to do, Sal orders Giorgi to gather everyone who will still listen to his orders and head to the Paradiso casino, where they will wait for Lincoln and try their damndest to take him down.
+With little else to do, Sal orders Giorgi to gather everyone who will still listen to his orders and head to the Paradiso casino, where they will wait for Lincoln and try their damndest to take him down with them.

 The Fate of Lincoln Clay